Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

     - Whooped (0 HP) d4:
         1. Shook: Out for d4 rounds, come back with d4 HP
         2. Bashed: Roll on the sick scars table, out for d4 rounds, come back with d4 HP
-        3. Schooled: Total humiliation if you can't get your act together in d2 hours.
+        3. Schooled: Roll on the sick scars table, out for d4 rounds, come back with d4 HP
+            - If you get whooped again today, do not roll, you get Absolutely Dunked On
         4. Absolutely Dunked On: Totally humiliated, you're no longer cool enough to be an adventurer, go home...
     - Magick
         - Amount per day